Two opinions dynamics generated by inflexibles and non-contrarian and contrarian floaters: Introduction

 In the basic deterministic two states opinion model, fast dynamics occurs in which the opinion that originally has the majority eventually will obtain complete presence at the cost of the alternative opinion.
 In the probabilistic two states opinion model, the final outcome depends on the probability distributions for group sizes and local adaptation.
-Eventually the state of the community can be either a polarization on the initial majority or minority, or a perfect consensus on both opinions (see~\cite{Ga2}, which unifies basic probabilistic two states opinion models).
-In~\cite{Ge} a three states opinion model is introduced in which the community members are randomly distributed over groups of size 3.
+Eventually the state of the community can be either one in which only the opinion with initial majority or minority remains, or one with a perfect consensus on both opinions (see \cite{uni}, which unifies basic probabilistic two states opinion models).

+In \cite{three} a three states opinion model is introduced in which the community members are randomly distributed over groups of size 3.
 Within each group the l.m.r. is applied, with the additional rule that in case of a tie all members of the group adopt one of the three opinions according to some probability distribution.
-It is shown that the dynamics leads to fast polarization on one of the three opinions, which may be an opinion that initially has a minor presence in the community.
+It is shown that the dynamics quickly converges to a state in which only one of the three opinions is present, which may be an opinion that initially has a minor presence in the community.
+In addition, the effect of non-voting persons (abstention, sickness, apathy) was shown to have drastic effect on the asymmetry of the threshold value to power \cite{wonc}.